-Stop Judging My ADHD Son!
+Stop Judging My Child with ADHD!

 We should all celebrate the unseen gifts of our kids with attention deficit, even as the world shakes its head in silent judgment.

 We have all seen another mother making “one of those faces” when our child acts out, or doesn’t act the way society thinks he or she should.
 I wrote this for a fellow mom – and for all moms of ADHD kids – who witnessed her son being judged in karate class.

 I see you there, shaking your head in silent judgment as my son argues with me in public.